lexofficial29/memeget/README.md

 # Memeget

 **Memeget is a small program written in python for automatic meme gathering.
-The program gets its memes from meme-api.herokuapp.com API.**
+The program gets its memes from the meme-api.herokuapp.com API.**

 # Installation